guangrei/guangrei.github.io/_posts/2022-11-30-ciptakan-ide-bisnis-dengan-ai.md

 ```
 1. A sleep app that helps people track their sleep patterns and get better sleep.

-2. A pillow that is specifically designed for side sleepers to help them get a better night’s rest.3.
-A bedding company that specializes in high-quality, comfortable sheets and blankets to help people get a good night’s sleep.
+2. A pillow that is specifically designed for side sleepers to help them get a better night’s rest.

+3. A bedding company that specializes in high-quality, comfortable sheets and blankets to help people get a good night’s sleep.

 4. An online retailer that sells noise-cancelling headphones and other products to help people who have trouble sleeping due to noise pollution.